AndrewXu55/AndrewXu55/README.md

 <h3 align="left">🧑🏻‍💻 About Me</h3>

 Welcome to my page!
 I'm Andrew Xu from Rockville, Maryland.
 I am currently an undergraduate at the University of Maryland, College Park studying a Double Major of Computer Science and Economics with a minor in Robotics and Autonomous Systems.
+In this GitHub, you'll find projects I worked on that show my various skills.
+Feel free to reach out by phone (240-789-3987) or email (andyxu55@terpmail.umd.edu) if you have any questions.

 ### ❗️ Facts about Me
 - I aspire to be a Machine Learning Engineer or Software Engineer.